 Sharon Mates, Ph.D. has been Chairman, President and Chief Executive Officer of the Company since the Merger in August 2013 and has been the Chairman of the board of directors, President and Chief Executive Officer of ITI since June 2002.
 Dr. Mates co-founded ITI in May 2002.
 Prior to co-founding ITI, Dr. Mates was a co-founder of Functional Genetics, and served as its Chairman and Chief Executive Officer from December 2000 until August 2003.
-From 1989-1998 Dr. Mates was the President and a board member of North American Vaccine Inc. and its predecessor companies.
-She has served on several not-for-profit boards.
+From 1989 to 1998, Dr. Mates was the President and a board member of North American Vaccine Inc. and its predecessor companies.
+Dr. Mates serves on the board of the Biotechnology Innovation Organization (BIO), emerging companies section.
 Dr. Mates has also served on the Advisory Council of the Center for Society and Health at the Harvard School of Public Health, the Board of Visitors of the Biotechnology Institute of the University of Maryland and the board of directors of Gilda's Club of New York.
 Earlier in her career, Dr. Mates spent several years as a research analyst and investment banker, and as an advisor to the life sciences industry.
-Dr. Mates received her B.S. from the Ohio State University of Washington, and completed her postdoctoral fellowships at The Massachusetts General Hospital and Harvard Medical School.
+Dr. Mates received her B.S. from the Ohio State University and her Ph.D. from the University of Washington, and completed her postdoctoral fellowships at The Massachusetts General Hospital and Harvard Medical School.